PSAT Testing Information

 Q. Is food permitted?

-- Fairfax County will be providing a grab and go breakfast and lunch option for all students.
+- Fairfax County will be providing breakfast and lunch option for all students.
 Snacks are allowed to be eaten during scheduled breaks.
 We request that snacks are peanut-free and carried in a clear Ziplock bag.

 Q. How can my student prepare for the PSAT?

 - The PSAT Student Guide (which includes a practice test) is linked above.

 Q. What procedures are being followed to safety of students?

 - SAT, ACT, and PSAT Health and Safety Protocols – Please read the information provided on this site.
 This page gives you information about how the procedures are being followed at schools to ensure safety of students and staff.

 - Testers will also be receiving an email through their fcpsschools.net accounts regarding the check-in process, entrance and testing room assignments, and what to bring (and what not to bring).